badr-eddin/kv-creator/README.md

-The idea of this project is to create an ide for kivy python library with extra functionalities, but it looks like I will not this is the end.
+The idea of this project is to create an ide for kivy python library with extra functionalities, but it looks like this is the end.
 So I decided to publish it

 It is really missy and it doesnt have comments as it is my first personal real pyqt (and kivy) project.